 On this day in 1989, Pirates play-by-play man Jim Rooker wrote a check in the bottom of the first inning of a Pirates/Phillies game at Veterans Stadium that he never thought he’d have to cash.
 Obviously, the old sports adage that “anything can happen” wasn’t on his mind.

 Before Rooker made his now famous quip, the Pirates had 16 batters come to the plate in the top of the first inning which looked more like batting practice than anything else.
 Phils starter Larry McWilliams was chased after giving up 4 hits and 6 earned runs while registering just one out.
-All in all, the Pirates exploded for 8 hits in the top half of the first frame, after which they boasted a 10-0 lead.
+By the time the top of the first came to a close, the Pirates boasted a 10-0 lead.

 And that’s when Jim Rooker opened his mouth: